Purpose of Your Job Position

 Maintain the confidentiality of all resident care information.

-Monitor nursing care to ensure that all residents are treated fairly, and with kindness, dignity, and respect.
+Ensure that you treat all residents fairly, and with kindness, dignity, and respect.

-Report and investigate all allegations of resident abuse and/or misappropriation of resident property.
+Report all allegations of resident abuse and/or misappropriation of resident property.

 Moves intermittently during working hours.